lingyunwu14/mia-graph-show/README.md

 # CuImage Dynamic Knowledge Graph

-A visualization of knowledge graph on billion web images.
+This repo is an implementation of knowledge graph visualization on billion web images in ["cuimage: a neverending learning platform on a convolutional knowledge graph of billion web images"](https://arxiv.org/abs/2107.03609), accepted by Big Data 2018.

 ![An Example](TigerCat.png)